Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

-- Disconnect the wires connected to the "R" and "W" terminals. (the wires SHOULD be red and white too but aren't always,) Push them safely to the side.
+- Disconnect the wires connected to the "R" and "W" terminals.
+(The wires should be red and white, but aren't always.)
+Push them safely to the side.

-- Connect your small piece of "jumper wire" between the "R" and "W" terminals.
+- Connect your jumper wire between the "R" and "W" terminals.

-- Put the door back on and see if the furnace works.
+- Re-secure the door and see if the furnace works.

 Did it work?

-YES - Then it's likely your thermostat is bad and needs replaced.
-It could be the wires connecting the thermostat to the furnace but if you checked them for being loose, it's unlikely.
+YES: Then it's likely your thermostat is bad and needs replacing.
+It could be the wires connecting the thermostat to the furnace, but if they aren't loose, brittle, or broken, it's unlikely.

-NOTE: Do not leave a "jumper wire" on the furnace to run it.
-It will make the furnace run continually without any temperature control which can be dangerous and cause other problems.
-This is only temporary and to see if the stat is bad.
+NOTE: Do not leave the jumper wire on the furnace to run it.
+It will make the furnace run continually without any temperature control, which can be extremely dangerous and cause other problems.
+Only use the jumper wire to see if the thermostat is faulty.

-If you know the furnace is trying to light or hear the blower running but aren't getting any heat, then you can skip this.
-You have power.
-If not, then check the following...
+If you hear the furnace trying to light (ignite) or hear the blower running but aren't getting any heat, then you can skip this step, because you have power.
+If not, then check the following:

 - Did a breaker trip?